MaherKSantina/awesome-culture/README.md

 # Communication
 - Embrace asynchronous communication and make meetings your last resort
 - Always reply to people when they post comments on communication tools (Slack, Trello, Jira ...).
 What is sad is for a person to spend time writing a message and nobody replies or even reacts to it.
 If you don't know the answer point them to someone that might know

+# Ice Breakers/Small Talks
+- Ask about the weekend on Mondays and the plans for the weekend on Fridays